Doug Collins (basketball): Chicago Bulls (2017–present)

 On September 19, 2017, the Chicago Bulls announced that Collins had joined the team as senior advisor of basketball operations.

 Personal life

 Collins and his wife Kathy have two children.
-They reside in the Delaware Valley.
+They reside in the Philadelphia metropolitan area.
 Their son Chris, a former Duke University basketball player, is the head basketball coach at Northwestern University and their daughter Kelly, who played basketball at Lehigh University, is a school teacher in Pennsylvania.

 Awards and honors

 Illinois State University's basketball court is named after Collins (Doug Collins Court at Redbird Arena).
 A statue depicting Collins and his ISU coach, Will Robinson, was unveiled on September 19, 2009, outside the north entrance of Redbird Arena.

 Collins was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the State's highest honor) by the Governor of Illinois on June 19, 2021.